QMatSuite/quantum-espresso-windows-exe/README.md

 This repository is part of the **QMatSuite** ecosystem.

 **QMatSuite** is a GUI and workflow manager for quantum materials simulations.
 These QE binaries are used as the **default Windows backend** for QMatSuite.

+If you’re tired of hand-editing inputs and copy-pasting CLI commands, QMatSuite is designed to replace that workflow:

+- **🖥 Modern GUI, modern stack**: an Electron-based app architecture (in the same class as VS Code), enabling better responsiveness and long-term maintainability
+- **🧩 Modular & maintainable by design**: clean separation between core logic, workflows/automation, and GUI — scalable and future-proof vs a monolithic app

 QMatSuite can automatically: